These cheddar cheese straws with black caraway seeds are great as a snack or appetizer. Perfect to be served with beer on a Sunday night game.

 Ingredients

-In this recipe, I used black caraway seeds.
-If you do not find black caraway seeds, you can use regular caraway or poppy seeds.
+- Black caraway seeds: I used black caraway seeds in this recipe.
+If you don't find black caraway seeds, you can use regular caraway, sesame, or poppy seeds.

 Coins, triangles, hearts, or unique shapes for special occasions are definitely fun to try.

-When ready to bake, remove the dough from the freezer, thaw it until pliable, and then proceed with the recipe.
+Store them at room temperature for up to 5 days.
+You can freeze them for up to three months.
+You can also freeze the dough for later use for up to three months.
+When ready to bake, remove the dough from the freezer, thaw it until pliable, and proceed with the recipe.

-It is an excellent way to make the dough in advance for emergencies when people come over and you need a snack.
+It is an excellent way to make the dough in advance for emergencies, such as when people come over and you need a snack.

 Some more recipes to love